Calvin hits winner at buzzer, Wright State beats Louisville

 Calvin, who scored a career-high 37 points in a 102-97 double overtime loss to Davidson, finished with 17 points and five assists for Wright State (1-1).
 Noel added 13 points and six rebounds.

-Louisville outshot Wright State 50%-48%, but the Raiders hit big shots down the stretch to overcome a 48-38 hole early in the second half.
+Louisville outshot Wright State 51%-48%, but the Raiders hit big shots down the stretch to overcome a 48-38 hole early in the second half.
+Wright State’s bench outscored Louisville 34-7 and was nearly even in paint points (44-42).

 —